How To Budget for Short-Term and Long-Term Financial Goals?

 Define your Financial Goals

 Once you are all set to face any contingencies, you can relax and start thinking of achieving your long-term and short-term goals.
-While defining goals is very much alike despite the type and shape of it across the spectrum, real work is into prioritizing them.
+While defining goals is very much alike despite the type and shape of them across the spectrum, real work is in prioritising them.

-You will need to use at least two parameters to prioritize your goals:
+You will need to use at least two parameters to prioritise your goals:

 1. Time to Goal